FrostPrice/minesweeper-python/README.md

 - "1, 2, ..."" : Tiles where the shown number is the amount of adjacent bombs
 - "#" : Tile not revealed
 - "X" : Bomb

+> OBS: This was made in a Linux OS, I cannot guarantee that is going to work with other OS's, beacause there is some